Theosdoor/EPQ_Calculator/README.md

 # EPQ Calculator

 This is a calculator I made for my Extended Project Qualification (2020/21).
-* You can find a folder containing my full submission can be found [here](https://drive.google.com/drive/folders/17eVtX6k3sckr00V5xlsmQyD4ZomX0GNU?usp=drive_link "See my submission in full!").
+* You can find a folder containing my full submission can be found [here](https://drive.google.com/drive/folders/17eVtX6k3sckr00V5xlsmQyD4ZomX0GNU?usp=drive_link "See my submission in full!")
 * or have a play with it on the web [here]!

 ## I Background